Updates

 ✍ Mains Practice Question

-Critically analyse the effectiveness of environmental regulations and compliance mechanisms in Jharkhand’s mining sector.
-Discuss the key challenges and suggest measures to improve ecological sustainability without compromising economic growth.
+Discuss the challenges and policy gaps in environmental regulation and compliance in Jharkhand’s mining sector.
+Suggest measures to improve ecological sustainability while supporting economic growth.

 250 Words15 Marks